chabou/hyper-pane/README.md

 ### Pane permutation

-Adding `Shift` key (or your configured key) to previous hotkeys cause a pane switching.
+Adding `shift` key (or your configured key) to previous hotkeys cause a pane switching.